fabianbaiertum/IMC-Prosperity-4/README.md

 #### Informed/Uninformed Traders

+For round 4, we were given the data set with added bot names for each trade.
+We extended this data set by also getting who is quoting at which price for every time step, and at which prices bots are most likely to take it (only for the website data, thus we had too few data points for the trades analysis).
 We tried to analyze which bots make positive EV predictions over several different time frames.
 We split that into two parts, one observing the quoted side, and classifying if they are informed or not and for the aggressive sides trades.
 Only Mark 67 seemed to have a clear edge here, but the edge was too insignificant to outperform our round 3 algorithm due to high transaction costs.
 Some of the bots were also trading only at a specific price (one was always selling at the price of 7).
 We also tried to classify into informed/uninformed based on the volumes of the Mark's.
 We posted bids at 0 and asks at 1 for the 6000 and 6500 strikes, after seeing that Mark 22 sells them at 0.